kdav108/MSA_AI_project/README.md

 Artificial intelligence project for Microsoft Student Accelerator program (Australia)

-Project name:
+Project name: Parkinson's disease

-Project idea:
+Project idea: To predict if a given inidvidual has Parkinson's disease or not using their vocal measurements

-Algorithm used:
+Algorithm used: Gradient Boosting

 Author: Kunj Dave